HIRIS-Lab/HistologyHSI-BC-Recurrence/README.md

 # Histological-Hyperspectral-Breast Cancer-Recurrence-Dataset
 This project is intended to provide a basic example of how to load and perform some basic preprocessing for hyperspectral data in ENVI format using Python and MATLAB.
-The data used in this project corresponds to the Histological Hyperspectral Glioblastoma Dataset ([HistologyHSI-BRCA-Recurrence](https://doi.org/10.1038/s41597-024-03510-x)).
+The data used in this project corresponds to the Histological Hyperspectral Glioblastoma Dataset.

 ## Dataset

 This dataset contains 47 histopathological and 677 hyperspectral images from 47 patients diagnosed with breast tumors, together with their clinical data.
 Out of these patients, 22 had distant recurrence during the 10 years of follow-up after diagnosis.
 More information about the dataset can be found on:

-- [HistologyHSI-BRCA-Recurrence Dataset in TCIA](https://doi.org/10.7937/Z1K6-VD17): Ortega, S., Fabelo, H., Quintana-Quintana, L., Leon, R., Plaza, M.d.l.L., Camacho, R., & Callico, G. M. (2025).
-Recurrent Breast Cancer: Histopathological and Hyperspectral Images Database (HistologyHSI-BRCA Recurrence Database) (Version 1) [Data set].
-The Cancer Imaging Archive. https://doi.org/10.
-- [Data descriptor in Scientific Data](https://doi.org/10.1038/s41597-024-03510-x): Ortega, S., Quintana-Quintana, L., Leon, R. et al. Recurrent Breast Cancer: Histopathological and Hyperspectral Images Database (HistologyHSI-BRCA Recurrence Database).
-Sci Data 11, 681 (2025). https://doi.org/10

 ## Usage